 Poor sleeping habits can lead to overweight and obesity.
 Research says that sleep deprivation can activate a specific brain region that contributes to a person’s appetite.

 Scientists found that the sensation is more activated in this region after one night of sleep loss.
-Whereas normal sleep does not activate to that extent.
+At the same time, normal sleep does not activate to that extent.
 What do you infer from this?
 Sleep loss can make you eat more.

-A study found that sleep deprivation can increase food purchasing the next day.
-Lack of sleep increases the levels of ghrelin a hormone that increases hunger says one research study.
+A study found that sleep deprivation can increase the food purchasing the next day.
+Lack of sleep increases ghrelin levels, a hormone that increases hunger, says one research study.